av954416-web/DBMS-code/README.md

-# 🩸 Blood Cancer Management System
+# 🩸 Blood Cancer & centralized database.

 A full-stack web application designed to manage and analyze blood cancer patient data.
 This system helps hospitals and researchers track diagnosis, treatment, survival, and cost data in a centralized database.